JWoww

-Jennifer Lynn Farley (born February 27, 1986), also known as JWoww, is an American television personality.
-She first came to prominence as one of the eight main cast members in the MTV reality series Jersey Shore, and is a main cast member of its spin-offs, Snooki & Jwoww and Jersey Shore: Family Vacation.
+Jennifer Lynn Farley (born February 27, 1985), also known as JWoww, is an American television personality.
+She first came to prominence as one of the eight main cast members in the MTV reality series Jersey Shore, and is a main cast member of its spin-offs, Snooki & Jwoww, Snooki & Jwoww: Moms with Attitude, and Jersey Shore: Family Vacation.
 She has also made several appearances on other shows, such as TNA Impact!, Disaster Date and Marriage Boot Camp: Reality Stars.
-Since 2015, she has starred in the web series Snooki & Jwoww: Moms with Attitude, which started on go90 before moving to the MTV YouTube channel in 2018.

 Early life

 Farley was born in East Greenbush, New York, where she attended Columbia High School.
 She later attended the New York Institute of Technology.
-Before starting her career, she spent time working as a nanny for small children.
+Before starting her career, she spent time working as a nanny.
 For a year, during which time she auditioned for Jersey Shore, Farley lived in Franklin Square, New York, on Long Island.

 In 2019, she took a DNA test to learn of her full genetic background.
 Her 23andMe test stated she is mostly of Northwestern European ancestry, the breakdown being 24% British/Irish, 16.9% French/German and 23.9% Broadly Northwestern European, with her recent ancestor location being Ireland.
 The test would also prove she had a small percentage of Italian ancestry, a fact that surprised her as she had previously stated that she was not Italian like most of her Jersey Shore costars.
 She herself has claimed to be of Irish and Spanish descent, although her DNA test would also reveal she only has a small amount of Iberian ancestry.